"Poor old Peter. In verse 30, he calls Jesus, the Messiah. Three short verses later, Jesus is calling Peter, 'Satan.'"

 There are some significant challenges in this passage for those of us who seek to be faithful / loyal followers of Jesus.
 Especially for those of us in established ministries.

-This text challenges us to see everything that we acquired to date as mere preparation for what is to come; preparation that we must be completely willing to lose in order to save the purpose for being here at all.
+This text challenges us to see everything that we have acquired to date as mere preparation for what is to come; preparation that we must be completely willing to lose in order to save our purpose for being here at all.

 David Ewart,